INSTRUCTIONS FOR REQUESTING COURSE EQUIVALENCY EVALUATION

 • Elective credits: Even if a UM equivalent is not established for a course taken elsewhere, as long as the course is from an accredited institution and you have the transcript sent to the UM registrar, it can still count as elective credits.
 Inversely, a course must be granted equivalency as a specific UM course in order for it to count toward a particular UM requirement beyond elective credits.

-• For an elementary or intermediate language course to be equivalent to a UM Spanish course it must be conducted entirely in Spanish and cover the 4 language skills (listening, speaking, reading, and writing).
+• For an elementary or intermediate language course to be equivalent to a UM language course it must be conducted entirely in the target language and cover the 4 language skills (listening, speaking, reading, and writing).

 • UM's 201: If you are looking for a course that might be equivalent to UM's 201, typically such a course will have a title similar to "Intermediate French/German/Spanish I," "Third Semester French/German/Spanish," or “French/German/Spanish 3.”
 Please note, however, that the course must be taught entirely in the language of study using a communicative method and must include oral and written exams and compositions in order to be a candidate for equivalency with UM’s 201.